 Visitor Services: e-mail us

 The USS Arizona Memorial Narrated Tour brings to life the incredible stories and history behind the attack on Pearl Harbor.
-This 75 min tour includes both of the Visitor Center's two new world class museums an the waterfront interpretive displays.
+This 2 ½ hour tour includes both of the Visitor Center's two museums, the Memorial and the waterfront interpretive displays.